Doc Henry – 1875-1915 – support

 Doc Henry was the most important pioneer of all pioneers at UT.
 His legacy should be celebrated and honored for all time.

-After his death the Houston Post paid a tribute to him.
-The Post asked a penetrating question as to why a system celebrates a man who was not allowed to attend UT or eat with the athletes.
+After his death, the Houston Post paid tribute to him.
+The Post asked a penetrating question: why does a system celebrate a man who was not allowed to attend UT or eat with the athletes?
 It takes 60 more years to answer this question and resolve the injustice.

 The following article was written in the Houston Post.
-Read the article and form your on opinions .
-Regardless of content Doc Henry is an important part of Longhorn sports History.
+Read the article and form your own opinions.
+Regardless of content, Doc Henry is an important part of Longhorn sports History.

 Similar Posts